anupsharma329/wisecow-app/README.md

 ## 🔒 TLS Configuration

 ### Prerequisites
-1. Install cert-manager in your cluster
+1. For local Minikube: use a local TLS secret (mkcert/self-signed)
-2. Configure DNS for your domain
+2. For public cloud: install cert-manager and point DNS to your ingress
-3. Update ingress.yaml with your domain
+3. Update ingress.yaml hosts to match your domain/host

 ### Setup Steps
 1. **Install cert-manager**: